abdullah1684/selenuim_tune/README.md

 Welcome to my simple project
-the project is about running a music in YouTube , first you need to download ChromeDriver to control the browser. and put the Chromedriver path in the code>
+the project is about running a music in YouTube , first you need to download ChromeDriver to control the browser. and put the Chromedriver path in the code.

 WebDriver link : https://sites.google.com/a/chromium.org/chromedriver/downloads